 - Heat the butter in a large dutch oven over low heat.

-- Add the shallots, stir and cook until soft; about 5minutes.
+- Add the onions, stir and cook until soft; about 5 minutes.

 - Heat the milk in a large saucepan over medium heat, until warm.
 Set aside.